hei-synd-aml/01-Intro-to-ML/README.md

 # 01_Intro_to_ML
 In this classe you will:
-- Get a refresh about python basics
+- Get used to work with notebooks (i.e., Jupyterlab)
-- Learn how to use two powerful packages for data science: NumPy and Pandas
+- Get a refresher about python basics
-- Create your first ML programs from scratch
+- Learn how to use two powerful python packages for data science: NumPy and Pandas
-- Getting started with Expoloratory Data Analyis
+- Create your first ML algorithm from scratch: K-means

 ## Prequisites
-Python > 3.10 installed on your machine
+[git](https://git-scm.com/downloads) installed on your computer [Python > 3.10](https://www.python.org/downloads/) installed on your computer

 ## Installation of this project (only the first time)
 1. Copy or Clone this project